Ben Domenech

-Benjamin Domenech (/ˈdɒmɪnɛk/; born January 1, 1982) is the editor at large of The Spectator World.
+Benjamin Domenech (/ˈdɒmɪnɛk/; born January 1, 1982) is the opinion editor of The Daily Wire.
 He is also a television commentator, radio host, and publisher of The Transom, a daily subscription newsletter for political insiders.
 In 2013, he co-founded The Federalist, where he served as publisher and hosted The Federalist Radio Hour.
 He earlier had been a co-founder of the RedState group blog.
 He joined Fox News as a commentator in 2021.
+From 2022 to 2026, he was editor at large of The Spectator World.

 He is the former managing editor for health care policy at The Heartland Institute and former editor-in-chief of The City.
 He created and hosted a daily free market podcast, Coffee and Markets, until 2014.

 Early life

 Domenech was born in Jackson, Mississippi, and raised in Charleston, South Carolina.
 He is the son of Douglas Domenech, who served as the United States Department of the Interior's White House Liaison and the Secretary of the Interior's Deputy Chief of Staff during the George W. Bush administration, and as Assistant Secretary of the Interior for Insular and International Affairs during the first Trump administration.

 Domenech's career in punditry began as a teenager when he began a column, "Any Given Sunday", for National Review Online (NRO), in addition to his personal blog.
 By the age of 15, The Washington Post noted, Domenech had already "accumulated a pile of clips from the Washington Times, Human Events, Reason magazine, The American Conservative and The Washington Post".
 Even though Domenech was only 18 at the time, the Post assessed "Domenech is a sharp writer with an obvious command of his national politics beat.'

 Domenech attended the College of William & Mary from 1999 until 2002, leaving school before his senior year, whereupon he went to work for the United States Department of Health and Human Services.